liuchengzong291817-ui/cse163-ticket-to-ride/README.md

 # Learning Route Value to Improve a Ticket to Ride: Europe Optimizer

-This repository contains Chengzong Liu's CSE 163 final project for Summer 2026.
+Chengzong Liu's CSE 163 final project for Summer
+2026.
 The project combines three Ticket to Ride: Europe datasets, derives geographic and graph features for every destination ticket, evaluates leakage-free machine-learning models, and compares a printed-point optimizer